xyproto/sdl2-examples/README.md

 Pull requests are welcome.

-If you give it a shot that doesn't result in a pull request, please send a pull request with updated attempt counters:
+If you give it a shot that doesn't result in a pull request, please submit a pull request with updated attempt counters:

 ```
 OCaml: 1